bp-pet/2048/README.md

+# 2048 frontend

-Implementation of 2048 in javascript.
+Implementation of the game 2048 in plain javascript/html/css.